GSA/resources.data.gov/pages/_summaries/dap.md

 ---
 category: Data tools
 description: 'The Digital Analytics Program (DAP) provides a web analytics tool for measuring digital services in the federal government.
-DAP is a requirement for executive branch federal agencies to implement on all public facing federal websites. '
+Executive branch federal agencies are required to implement DAP on all public-facing federal websites. '
 format: ''
 layout: resource
 link: https://digital.gov/dap/